-As the year comes to an end, I would like to summarize my personal software projects.
-Building applications is a big part of my free time.
+As the year comes to an end, I would like to summarise my personal software projects.
+Building applications takes up a big part of my free time.
 The year 2017 has been good for this hobby of mine.
-After finishing my Bachelor studies, I found myself having more time to build software.
+After completing my Bachelor degree, I found myself having more time to build software.

 I am a huge fan of DokuWiki.
 My favourite features are the file-based storage system, the easy syntax and the ease of administration.
 I wished it had an off-line mode and would support some basic layouts and drawings.
 At the time I still had a Surface laptop (luckily I got rid of that by now), but I like the idea of web app with touch- and pen-support.
 Taking notes in OneNote was a great experience and I wish to see that in DokuWiki.
 I assume absolutely positioned content would come at the sacrifice of using the DokuWiki syntax.

 As you can imagine it’s a big project that would need a lot of specifications and developers to work on.
 Eventually my development slowed down, but I still think it would be super cool to have this project come true.

 There certainly is no need for a new contact management app — every operating system comes with their own.
 However, I see this as a problem because vendors use it as a way to lock in the user to their services.
 Most often it is implies a huge privacy-issue because you upload your contacts information to US-based companies without their knowledge or consent.
 What if I told you that there is a way to fix those two problems and gain even more cool features?

 That’s where vCardApp is supposed to step in.
 The name will surely change until a possible release, but the idea is to stay.
 VCARD is a text-based file format for contacts supported by a bunch of applications.
 Most of these applications hide the formats capabilities behind dumbed-down interfaces.
 They make unintended changes to the files (e.g. converting data to their internal formats) and introduce non-standardised fields.
 If you sync your contacts between two applications they might change your files internal structure back and forth with no added benefit.